Arizona Robbins: Characterization

-Although the characters go on to begin a relationship, the show's one-hundredth episode "What a Difference a Day Makes" sees them experience difficulties as a result of Torres' father rejecting her for her sexuality.
-Rhimes commented on their ultimate reconciliation: "I love [Callie] with Arizona. [...]
+Although the characters begin a relationship, the show's 100th episode, "What a Difference a Day Makes", explores challenges they face due to Torres' father rejecting her because of her sexuality.
+Rhimes commented on their eventual reconciliation, stating: "I love [Callie] with Arizona. [...]
 I like that they make me feel hopeful about love."
-Rhimes has said of their relationship in the sixth season: "I would like to see Callie happily in a long-term relationship.
-We have so much to explore with them, because we barely know anything about [Arizona]."
-Capshaw has characterized the relationship as "incredibly understanding and compassionate and sensitive".
-She described the sixth season as being about: "cementing a very mature and grounded relationship and taking it forward.
-This is a drama, of course; there will be conflict, but for the time being, they're enjoying being in a relationship that seems stable."
+Rhimes expressed her desire for Callie to be happy in a long-term relationship, noting that there was much to explore with both characters, especially because little was known about Arizona at that time.
+Capshaw characterized the relationship as "incredibly understanding and compassionate and sensitive."
+She described the sixth season as one that was about "cementing a very mature and grounded relationship and taking it forward," emphasizing that while there would be inevitable drama, the two were enjoying a stable relationship at that point.

-Asked whether Robbins and Torres might marry in the future, Capshaw replied: "There's probably a lot more stuff that has to happen before that happens. [...]
+When asked whether Robbins and Torres might marry in the future, Capshaw responded: "There's probably a lot more stuff that has to happen before that happens. [...]
 I don't think they're going to get married just to get married.
-As Arizona goes, I think she has incredible discipline and she does, as you said, have a very strict moral compass and marriage would not be something she would jump into without giving it a great amount of thought."
-Discussing Robbins' relationship with Torres' former lover Sloan, Capshaw divulged: "Whenever there's been a chance to play that I am intimidated by him or being standoffish, I've always chosen to make it very playful.
+As Arizona goes, I think she has incredible discipline and she does, as you said, have a very strict moral compass, and marriage would not be something she would jump into without giving it a great amount of thought."
+Capshaw also discussed Arizona's relationship with Mark Sloan (Callie's former lover), explaining that Robbins finds Sloan more amusing than intimidating.
+"Whenever there's been a chance to play that I am intimidated by him or being standoffish, I've always chosen to make it very playful.
 It's much more Arizona's style to find it very amusing."